jsmolka/blog/content/posts/horizons/index.md

 > Made a new pair out of broken things<br>
 > To give it all another try<br>

 The song starts with Icarus falling from the sky yet again, but he is determined to keep trying.
-He reconstructs the wings from _broken things_, hinting that he himself might be broken and that, without fixing himself first, he will never be able to achieve what he is striving for.
+He builds a _new pair_ of wings from _broken things_, hinting that he himself might be broken and that, without fixing himself first, he will never be able to achieve what he is striving for.

 > And you climb right up to the highest peaks<br>
 > And reach out to the edge of the world you seek<br>
 > Afraid of heights so you don't believe<br>
 > You could ever be good enough<br>

-Filled with false pride, he is unwilling to learn and goes for the hardest challenge immediately.
+Filled with false pride, he is unwilling to learn and faces the hardest challenge immediately.
 He feels compelled to seek greatness but is simultaneously afraid of it, feeling inherently unworthy.

 > Head in the clouds<br>
 > Buried your feet in thе ground<br>